News from the Ringing Room

 - Seasonal events (Christmas switch-on, New Year etc.)

 - Visiting bands ringing peals or quarter peals for pleasure.

 The art of campanology is quintessentially English and is a great workout for both body and mind.
 It beats a gym membership, hands down!
 It is also seriously addictive and will provide you with a superb network of friends as well as opening up a world of social activities.
 An introduction to the wonderful world of bell ringing and bell ringers at St Peter’s is offered in this broadcast from Tiverton Community Radio.

 Practice times are shown on the calendar and in the weekly welcome sheet.
 The regular practice is on Tuesdays at 18:30 – 19:30 (muffled on request for additional training) and at 19:30 – 21:00 (open ringing).

-St Peter’s Church is privileged to have one of the finest rings of eight bells in the South West.
+St Peter’s Church is privileged to have one of the finest rings of eight bells in southwest England.
 The band of bell ringers is happy to ring for any special birthday/anniversary etc. that you may wish to celebrate, perhaps as a unique gift for someone you know.
 The ringing would last 30-45 minutes at a mutually arranged, appropriate time.
 To help with the growing cost of maintenance and repair of the bells, a donation would be appreciated.